esheldon/fitsio/README.md

 Description
 -----------

 This is a python extension written in c and python.

 The cfitsio library and headers are required to compile the code.
-The package has been tested for cfitsio versions >= 3 on linux and mac OS X 10.6 and 10.7
+The package works well for cfitsio versions >= 3.09, and 3.08 except for certain tile-compressed image types.
+See the requirements section for more details.

 Features
 --------